Run Further. Recover Faster.

 Replace fluid & salt losses immediately.

 Running efficiency depends on oxygen delivery and fuel utilization.
-We optimize both.
+We optimise both.

 Glycogen Sparing

-Dual-source carbs (Maltodextrin:Fructose) maximize absorption to 90g/hr, sparing liver glycogen.
+Dual-source carbs (Dextrose:Fructose) maximize absorption to 90g/hr, sparing liver glycogen.

 Blood Flow